istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 [...]
 {{< /text >}}

-In the configuration, you have enabled the envoy plugin and the port which will listen:
+In the configuration, you have enabled the Envoy plugin and the port which will listened to:

 {{< text yaml >}}
 [...]